shreekar2005/BareMetal_FRDM_IMX91/Apps/littleOS/README.md

 ### The Flask WebApp Bridge (`python_server_and_webapp/`)
 A centralized Python Command & Control Hub that runs on your laptop.
 It utilizes a dual-thread design:
 1. **Raw TCP Listener (Port 5555)**: A background thread that listens for asynchronous hardware triggers and status payloads directly from the NXP board.
+It dynamically parses incoming CSV telemetry into JSON dicts.
-2. **Web Interface (Port 5000)**: A frontend UI featuring a hacker-style terminal and live status monitor.
-Any command typed in the browser is dynamically injected into the littleOS Wi-Fi listener.
+2. **Web Interface (Port 5000)**: A frontend UI featuring a CSS Flexbox grid dashboard.
+It uses Socket.IO to stream real-time JSON updates into distinct visual panels (Uptime, Active Threads, ESP Status) while maintaining a hacker-style remote execution terminal.

 ### Hardware RTC & Time Sync (`datetime` task)
 Because the bare-metal OS lacks an internet DNS resolver and native NTP capabilities, it uses the Flask Bridge to synchronize its Real-Time Clock (RTC) using a **Reverse Callback** pattern:
 1. You run `datetime --sync <laptop_ip> 5555` on the NXP board.
-2. littleOS locks the scheduler, connects as a TCP Client, sends a `GET_TIME` payload, and immediately closes the socket.
+2. littleOS locks the Wi-Fi transaction mutex, connects as a TCP Client, sends a `GET_TIME` payload, and immediately closes the socket.
 3. The Python Hub detects this trigger, formats the current real-world time, and opens a new TCP connection back to the littleOS port 8080 server.
 4. Python injects `exec datetime --set hh:mm:ss dd:mm:yyyy` into the OS.
 5. The `datetime` task wakes up, parses the arguments, and seamlessly updates the hardware clock.